Senior Connections' speakers are able to speak on many topics related to enhancing the quality of life for seniors and caregivers.

 Medicare and Medicaid

-Heather Fortune is the Virginia Insurance Counseling and Assistance Program (VICAP) Manager with Senior Connections, The Capital Area Agency on Aging.
+Heather Fortune is the Virginia Insurance Counseling and Assistance Program (VICAP) and Benefits Enrollment Center (BEC) Manager with Senior Connections, The Capital Area Agency on Aging.
 She received her Bachelor of Science in Human Services with a minor in psychology from Old Dominion University in 2014.
 She also interned in social work at Children’s Hospital of Richmond at VCU on the Transitional Care Unit.
-Her commitment and abilities were highlighted in Caring Voice Coalition’s quarterly magazine, Community in Spring 2015.
-Additionally she has published articles including Medicare misconceptions, Community magazine Summer 2017 and FAQ’s on health insurance, Community magazine Fall 2017.
-In her current position, she works to implement person centered practices to help Medicare beneficiaries and caregivers gain needed information and resolve problems to enroll in and effectively use Medicare and related programs.
-Heather is also the local Senior Medicare Patrol (SMP) Coordinator and manages VICAP and SMP outreach activities with community organizations, groups and the general public.
+In her current position she works to implement person centered practices to help Medicare beneficiaries and caregivers gain needed information and resolve problems to enroll in and effectively use Medicare and related programs.
+Heather is also the local Senior Medicare Patrol (SMP) Coordinator and manages VICAP, BEC and SMP outreach activities with community organizations, groups and the general public.

 Mrs. Marilyn H. West